NSampathIIITB/Physical_Design_of_ASIC_-IIIT-B/README.md

  <details>
  <summary> Summary </summary>

-Introduction to Simulation and Synthesis.
+Introduction to Simulation using iverilog and gtkwave.

 **Simulation** : Simulation is a technique of applying different input stimulus to the design at different times to check if the RTL Code behaves the intended way.This helps finding and fixing bugs in the RTL design in the early stages of design development.
 Simulator is the tool for checking the design.